After a night at the hotel, we’re on the short flight to Los Angeles. Zoe C could hack his laptop, but he didn’t use a password, nothing to hack.

 Natalie, “Baloney, your algorithm is not for minute by minute trading, my company is not for trading at all.
 I’d say the three of us make a near perfect investment strategy.”

 Zoe C laughs, “Your self esteem is unassailable.”

 Elle grins, “I am rather self esteemy, my full length mirror pouts if I don’t stand in front of it long enough.”

 McKenzie ignores me and walks off.

 Elle, “I got Boar’s Head stuff, Sausalito turkey and Liverwurst.
-We’ll have either sandwiches or crackers or both.
-I like Liverwurst on crackers with mustard, doused with black pepper, salt and pepper chips to accompany.”
+We’ll have either sandwiches or crackers or both. ”

 I realize I’ve worked up an appetite, we go to the kitchen.
 Mac has the options laid out with the appropriate condiments.
 We makeup plates and cart them outside to the patio table.
 Zack does his own, takes it to the table, doesn’t miss a step.
 The monster dogs flop down between him and McKenzie.